This article applies equally to wired, wireless, cable and ADSL (telephone broadband) routers.

 Type in the username (if required) and the password then click Login (or OK or ENTER or similar depending upon your router).
 Your router configuration menus should now appear and you can proceed to set up your router.

-If you still can’t find them, try visiting RouterPasswords and select the make of your router then click ‘Find Password’ to show a list of routers by your manufacturer with their default username and password.
+If you still can’t find them, try visiting RouterPasswords and select the manufacturer then click ‘Find Password’ to show a list of routers by your manufacturer with their default username and password.
 If your particular model is not shown then try the username and password for a different model by the same manufacturer.

 Tip: Manufacturers often use the same username and password for most of their routers aimed at home users e.g. D-Link typically use admin and admin, Netgear typically use admin and password.